Gaultier fetes Winehouse, Givenchy goes futuristic

 The singer's voice on her best-selling hit "Back to Black" filled the vast room at the end of the show as models with veils covering their faces filed past guests such as Catherine Deneuve and burlesque star Dita Von Teese.

-At Givenchy, tough was also on the menu, but designer Riccardo Tisci used beading, heavy embroidery, and animal skins to create armor-like dresses and jackets.
+At Givenchy, tough was also on the menu, but designer Riccardo Tisci used beading, heavy embroidery, and animal skins to create armour-like dresses and jackets.

 The atelier showed 10 looks on Tuesday inspired by Fritz Lang's 1927 film "Metropolis."
 Hints of Art Deco design on collars and sleeves gave way to a hard-edged, futuristic sensibility.